charlesLoder/havarotjs/pages/syllabification.md

 #### Long Vowels

 note: see p.325 for "word such as קוֹל [ˈq̟oː.ol]" and why it is counted as one syllable

+## Vocal & Silent Shevas

+In regards to the realization of shevas, Khan remarks (I.2.5.1.1):

+> The shewa (שְׁוָּא) sign (אְ) in the Tiberian vocalization system was read either as a vowel or as zero.
+When shewa was read as vocalic, its quality in the Tiberian tradition was by default the same as that of the pataḥ vowel sign

+This package does **not** consider the quality of the realization of the sheva.
+It only determines whether the sheva is a _sheva na'_ (vocal) or _sheva nach_ (silent).

+### Edge case

+- In the word שְׁתַּיִם _štayim_ (and variants), the first sheva is technially silent.

+This package, however, considers it a _sheva na'_.